 The short answer is no, you are highly unlikely to find bed bugs living on your air mattress or hiding inside of it.
-To be able to respond when someone asks the question “can bed bugs live on air mattress,” it is necessary to understand where bed bugs come from, how and when they most often attack, which parts of your home they’re most likely to hide in, how to spot them, and finally, how to get rid of them.
+To be able to respond when someone asks the question “can bed bugs live on an air mattress,” it is necessary to understand where bed bugs come from, how and when they most often attack, which parts of your home they’re most likely to hide in, how to spot them, and finally, how to get rid of them.

 We have gathered some important bits of information that will help you to solve your bed bug problem and clean your bedroom before setting up your new air mattress.
 After you’ve read it, you’ll see why the answer to the question “can bed bugs live on air mattress” is a resounding no.